tommoa/ai-lsp/README.md

 - **`model`** (optional): Override the global model for this mode
 - **`prompt`** (optional): How the LLM receives file context
-  - `"prefix_suffix"` (default): LLM receives compact hints with prefix/suffix anchoring.
+  - `"prefix-suffix"` (default): LLM receives compact hints with prefix/suffix anchoring.
 Use this when you want precise, localized edits.
-  - `"line_number"`: LLM receives line numbers with full file content.
+  - `"line-number"`: LLM receives line numbers with full file content.
 Use this when you want the model to have better context or when prefix/suffix anchoring is unreliable.

 #### `inline_completion`